 Becks Run Header

-Project Overview
+Project Video Overview

 Pennsylvania American Water is investing $74 million to significantly improve the Hays Mine Treatment Plant and surrounding infrastructure.
 The investment is essential for providing our customers safe, reliable, affordable water service.
 Below is a listing of each of the projects.

-Becks Run Water Line Improvement Project: Replacement of two 42-inch water mains along Becks Run Road
+Becks Run Water Line Improvement Project: Replacement of two, 42-inch water mains along Becks Run Road

 Hays Mine Treatment Plant: